Home Articles FAQ Site Map

 As with any courts hearings - with assignment orders; obeying court rules, state laws, and a substantial paperwork load is required.

-Often, 5-6 parts (usually in 5-6 documents) are required.
-For example, an Assignment Order (which cannot be served ex parte0, (an optional) Temporary Restraining Order.
+Often, assignment order paperwork is usually in 5-6 parts.
+For example, an Assignment Order (which cannot be served ex-parte), (an optional) Temporary Restraining Order.
 In California, this is covered by CCP 708.520.
 A Temporary Restraining Order (TRO) is only to restrain the judgment debtor from assigning his rights to the payment stream pending a motion, it does not restrain the payor from paying anyone.
 The package is the TRO to lock up the funds, a Memorandum of Points and Authorities, a Motion, a Notice of Motion (or Entry of Order), and Proofs Of Service, that are filed with the court.
 When the stakes are big, consider asking the court to appoint a receiver to make distributions.

 The Notice of Motion (Entry of Order) and the Motion (Order) are sometimes combined into one document.
 You need to make several copies of all documents, schedule a hearing date at the court, and have the judgment debtor served everything.

 In California, CCP 708.510 specifies the debtor can be served by mail.
 Bring the proof of service to the court, and appear at the court hearing.
-(If the income is wages, check out form FL 435.)
+(If the income is wages, use form FL 435.)

 If your order is granted, serve a copy of the order on the judgment debtor by mail, and the parties that will be paying you by mail first.
 If they do not respond, contact them politely, and if necessary, have them re-served personally.